LinuxLibrary/cl-pub/AWS-Notes/PS-Notes/01-CSOAA/09-Elastic-Load-Balancer.md

 	Check the below 2 options
 	1. Enable Cross-zone load balancing
-	2. Enable connection draining : 300 Secs (This will make the new users not connected to the unhealthy instances and connections on the old instances drained slowly but not immediately, depending on what the app/user is doing)
+	2. Enable connection draining : 300 Secs
+	(This will make the new users not connected to the unhealthy instances and connections on the o ld instances drained slowly but not immediately, depending on what the app/user is doing)
 	```

 	- Step 6 : Add Tags